 In Memoriam:

-A place to remember those who have left this earthly plane and are now spinning discs for the heavenly hosts.
+A place to remember those who have left this earthly plane and are now spinning discs or doing news for the heavenly hosts.

 In Brief....

-Roger Galloway survived a horrible car crash that almost took his life and is now Entertainment Director for a regional chain of stations.
+Roger Galloway survived a horrible car crash that almost took his life.
+He is now back on the air as host of the Good Sunday magazine show in Northern AZ. .

 Frank Kalil continues as a successful radio/TV station broker operating out of Tucson.

-Phil Richardson is retired in Oro Valley, near Tucson.
+Phil Richardson retired in Oro Valley, near Tucson.

 Buck Herring is married to Annie Herring, famous Christian singer.